thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-11-LLM-serving.md

 **What it does**: Serving tools and infrastructure turn all your design decisions into a deployable, reliable, and scalable system that runs day and night.

-**Why it matters in the story**: All the principles we’ve covered only deliver value when combined in a well-engineered stack.
+**Why it matters**: All the principles we’ve covered only deliver value when combined in a well-engineered stack.
 Tooling bridges the gap from theory to deployment.

-### Components of a modern serving stack:
+**Components of a modern serving stack**:
 - **Serving engines**: `vLLM`, `Triton` for optimized token generation
 - **Routing frameworks**: `Ray Serve`, `BentoML` to dispatch queries to the right model
 - **Deployment platforms**: Hugging Face Inference Endpoints, OpenRouter, Replicate, on-prem clusters